 General economic conditions, both domestic and foreign, have an impact on the Company's business and financial results.
 From time to time the markets in which the Company sells its products experience weak economic conditions that may negatively affect the sales of the Company's products.
-To the extent that general economic conditions affect the demand for products sold by the Company, such conditions could have an adverse effect on the Company's business, such as decreasing the Company's working capital or causing the Company to borrow on its credit line.
+To the extent that general economic conditions affect the demand for products sold by the Company, such conditions could have an adverse effect on the Company's business.